How to File a Roofing Insurance Claim

-Your roof is often the first line of defense your home has against the elements, but severe weather, like hurricanes, tornados, and hail, can damage the roof to your home— causing leaks, water, and structural damage.
+Your roof is often the first line of defense your home has against the elements, but severe weather, like hurricanes, tornados, and hail, can damage the roof to your home — causing leaks, water, and structural damage.
 To quickly, safely, and affordably repair roofing damage, you may need to file a homeowners insurance claim.
-It is important to find a reliable, trusted contractor for your roof replacement.
-This article will assist you as you navigate insurance claims, contractors, and the repair process.
+We know, for years of homeowner surveys, that homeowners seeking roofing repairs/replacements are more stressed than homeowners pursuing any other project.
+To help, we’ve created a series of articles and tools for you to use to feel as in control of and knowledgeable about this process.
+This article is the third in our series, following spotting roof damage from a storm and how to hire a contractor (which includes a digital checklist).
+Here, we will assist you as you navigate insurance claims, contractors, and the repair process.

 - Before You Contact Your Homeowners Insurance